The Round Houses in Moscow

 The diameter of the structure is 155 meters (around 500 feet).
 It has 26 entrances, 913 apartments and six big archways to enter the courtyard.
-The first floor of the building contained pharmacies, shops, hair salons, a laundry and tailor shop, also a children's club, and even a library.
+The first floor of the building contained pharmacies, shops, hair salons, a laundry and tailor shop, a children's club, and even a library.
 The isolated courtyard has its own park, with playgrounds for kids and feels like it is a long way away from the busy town.
 The rooms here are not rectangular but more like trapezoids, which makes it harder to place furniture.
 Also the courtyard has bad acoustics – a small noise echoes a lot, it bounces from the walls making it noisy at night if something is happening in the courtyard.